Liberty, Equality, and Justice: How they Relate to the Purpose of the Laws and Government

 People tend to misunderstand equality to mean exact sameness, but this is inaccurate when discussing equality between humans in civil society or in nature, and even typically incorrect when discussing other fields like mathematics.

-For a socioeconomic example, men and women are genetically different, but both are equal in liberty and right.
+Consider also the following socioeconomic examples, men and women are genetically different, but both are equal in liberty and right.
 A baron and a monk are different in wealth, but they are both equal in liberty and right.
 A worker and an employer are different in role, privilege, and pay in the company, but also equal in fundamental liberty and right.
 Different races have different features, but all citizens are equal under all the law.
 For a philosophical example, John Locke echoes this sentiment in his Second Treatise (see Chapter 6 Paternal Power.
 54. See below).
 Etc.

 Superficial Equality Vs. True Equality and The Purpose of Civil Government and Law

 The argument above pertaining to superficial equality shouldn’t be taken to mean that factors like wealth, race, and gender shouldn’t be addressed in civil society (see wealth inequality, black lives matter, and feminism), or that government and citizens have no social responsibility regarding sharing, charity, taxes, or philanthropy as mechanisms to curb superficial inequalities that can lead to true inequality as an effect, or that these aspects of responsibility of state, government, law, and citizen don’t factor into an overarching theory of justice and government.

 It is only that these specifics are not part of the foundation of what makes liberty, right, justice, and equality indivisible.